okiyama/SRLChromeExtension/README.md

 Styling is the same as Speedrunslive.com

+To use this download the zip of the project then go to chrome://extensions and check the "Developer Mode" checkbox to the upper right.
+After that is checked, click "Load Unpacked Extension" navigate to where you extracted the project zip and load it.

 TODO (No particular order of priority):
 Clean out the CSS, there is thousands of unused lines.
 Locally host all images for better robustness.